phanhoaithuabc/fsnd-udacity-capstone/README.md

-# fsnd-udacity-capstone
+# fsnd udacity capstone restaurant management

 ## Motivation for the project

-The application will help:
+The application will help manage restaurant:
-1. Display graphics representing the ratios of ingredients in each drink.
+1. Allow chef and manager to list all food in restaurant DB.
-2. Allow public users to view drink names and graphics.
+2. Allow chef and manager to view the ingredients in each food.
-3. Allow the shop baristas to see the recipe information.
+3. Allow the managers to delete food in restaurant DB.
-4. Allow the shop managers to create new drinks and edit existing drinks.
+4. Allow the managers to add new food into restaurant DB.
+5. Allow the managers to modify existing food in restaurant DB.

 ## URL location for the hosted API

-You can access this project [here](http://..)
+You can access this project [here](https://fsnd-udacity-capstone.onrender.com/)

 ## Run this project